top of page

 United Palace 8-26-2018.jpg

-DeShannon believes connecting with people on as many platforms as possible is the best way to facilitate change.
+Iya Rev. DeShannon believes connecting with people on as many platforms as possible is the best way to facilitate change.
 Please enjoy some of her work below.

 Swivle background-02.png